yuentao64512/Portfolio/README.md

 ---

-> This portfolio documents my learning process and key insights across AgileX, object detection, simulation, and navigation—focused.
+> This portfolio documents my learning process and key insights across AgileX, object detection, simulation, and navigation—focused on experimentation rather than turnkey usage.